-- Carefully remove the stems from the mushroom caps (see photo above).
+- Carefully remove the stems from the mushroom caps.
 Reserve half of the stems and innards and finely chop (you can discard the rest), as they will be added to the stuffing.

-- On a different baking sheet lined with aluminum foil or parchment paper (or baking dish), place the cleaned mushrooms, stem-side down, on the sheet (or dish).
+- On a different baking sheet lined with parchment paper, place the cleaned mushrooms, stem-side down, on the sheet.
 Place mushrooms in the oven and bake until they start to release their juices, approximately 10 minutes.

-- Pile stuffing into the opening of each mushroom, pressing gently, and lay on a clean baking sheet.
+- Pack stuffing into the opening of each mushroom, pressing gently, and lay on a clean baking sheet.
 Bake until the mushrooms are tender and stuffing is golden, approximately 15-20 minutes.
 Take care not to over-crowd the mushrooms to allow for even cooking.
-Garnish with a lemon wedge.

 I've got your dinners covered this week